tomheon/git_by_a_bus/README.md

 ## Bugs

-If you find any, let me know on github or by email at {first initial}{last name}@{my company}.com, all lowercase.
+If you find any, let me know on github or by email at edmund@hut8labs.com

-My name is Edmund Jorgensen, and I work at HubSpot.

 ## Installation and Dependencies